Navarretia sinistra: Distribution and habitat

-The plant is endemic to the western United States, within northern California, Nevada, and Oregon.
+The plant is native to the western United States, where it grows in northern California, Nevada, and eastern and western Oregon.
+Far to the east it has been found in Routt County, Colorado.

 It is native to mountain chaparral, sagebrush scrub, yellow pine forest, red fir forest, and lodgepole forest habitats, often on volcanic or serpentine soils.
 It grows at 50–2700 m in elevation.